 The Community‐Engaged Research (CER) is a program specifically designed for students interested in gaining experience with research and creative activities that benefit and have lasting value to local communities.
 Our seminar has a social justice focus and is aimed at helping the students understand and be successful with research, and with working in partnership with communities.
 Program partners include U-M researchers, local nonprofits and government agencies, offering students opportunities to learn about and gain experience researching a wide variety of topics of vital interest to communities such as education, the environment, health care access, restorative justice, social inclusion and more.
 The seminar may be especially useful to students considering possible career paths in the academic, nonprofit and public service sectors.

-Prospective students are welcome to contact Ray Wang, Assistant Director of Community-Engaged Research at email@example.com or they can drop in during his office hours on Fridays from 11:30am until 12:30pm June 4th - August 6th.
+Prospective students are welcome to contact Ray Wang, Assistant Director of Community-Engaged Research at email@example.com.

 - Gain exposure to a wide variety of topics of vital interest to local communities